Rivetz (RVT) Price Hits $0.0111 on Top Exchanges

-Rivetz (CURRENCY:RVT) traded up 1.5% against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on October 6th.
-During the last week, Rivetz has traded 21% higher against the U.S. dollar.
-Rivetz has a total market cap of $290,912.52 and $149.00 worth of Rivetz was traded on exchanges in the last day.
-One Rivetz coin can currently be bought for approximately $0.0111 or 0.00000020 BTC on cryptocurrency exchanges.
+Rivetz (CURRENCY:RVT) traded up 1% against the U.S. dollar during the 24 hour period ending at 15:00 PM Eastern on October 8th.
+During the last week, Rivetz has traded 6.6% higher against the U.S. dollar.
+One Rivetz coin can currently be bought for $0.0111 or 0.00000020 BTC on popular exchanges.
+Rivetz has a total market cap of $290,989.61 and approximately $150.00 worth of Rivetz was traded on exchanges in the last 24 hours.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.